mandraga/klipper4m200/scripts/usb.md

 ## UMS mode

 Uboot has a UMS mode such as the emmc becomes a usb mass storage device.
 But I could not make it work on the m200.
 The command was not visible and, if the otg was enabled in the device tree, uboot crashed.
 Plus the USB0 port has weird settings with a regulator at 3V (see the fex file).
+And VBUS on the OTG port is enabled through a pin enable.

 ## Transfering an image without usb